ARM-software/arm-trusted-firmware/docs/porting-guide.rst

     Argument : void
     Return   : unsigned int

-This funtion returns the index of the calling CPU which is used as a CPU-specific linear index into blocks of memory (for example while allocating per-CPU stacks).
-This function will be invoked very early in the initialization sequence which mandates that this function should be implemented in assembly and should not rely on the avalability of a C runtime environment.
+This function returns the index of the calling CPU which is used as a CPU-specific linear index into blocks of memory (for example while allocating per-CPU stacks).
+This function will be invoked very early in the initialization sequence which mandates that this function should be implemented in assembly and should not rely on the availability of a C runtime environment.
 This function can clobber x0 - x8 and must preserve x9 - x29.